wp-plugins/flyzoo/readme.txt

 = Can I test the chat on my localhost? =

-Yes, but you still need to provide a real url when you sign up.
+Yes, but you still need to provide your production url when you sign up.

 = How do I go online and chat with my visitors? =

 1. Visit your website and locate the chat widget at the bottom of the page
 2. Click on MENU > "Log in or Sign up"
 3. Enter the e-mail and password you used to join Flyzoo

+= How do I embed a chat room into a page? =

+Log into the Dashboard, click on CHATS, locate your chatroom and click on "Get embedding code".
+Here you find the shortcode or javascript version.
+(Please note: chat room embedding requires at least the PRO plan)

 The main button will turn from "Leave a message" to "We are online".